Michal-Babins/papro-rusty/README.md

 ## 📝 Contributing

 Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+No formal guide yet.

 ## 📄 License